UKCloud/documentation/articles/other/other-ref-glossary.md

 *See also:* [Cross Domain Security Zone (CDSZ)](#cross-domain-security-zone-cdsz)

+### Security Operations Service

+Provides an always-on, cloud-hosted cyber security capability that can see all your IT systems, all the time, ensuring you have an up-to-date view of possible threats.

+For more information, see the [Security Operations Service service definition](../soc/soc-sd.md).

 ### Service Credits

 A compensation scheme whereby if we fall short of our service level agreement, we'll compensate you with credits that you redeem them against UKCloud services.